0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/sequencer-flow-egp.md

     \texttt{TxCostNew} = (200 · 16 + 100 · 4) · 20 + 95,000 · 20 · 0.04 = 148,000 \ \texttt{GWei}
     $$

-    It is assumed that the transaction has 200 non-zero bytes and 100 zero bytes.
+    We assume that the transaction has 200 non-zero bytes and 100 zero bytes.

     Secondly, the new breakeven gas price: